Fundamental Barriers to High-Dimensional Regression with Convex Penalties: The convex lower bound, the risk of Bayes-AMP, and the Bayes risk

+While the second inequality holds by the statistical optimality of the Bayes risk, the first is non-trivial.
+Previous work established exactly when the second inequality is strict \cite{barbier2018optimal}.
+We will likewise specify exactly when the first inequality is strict.
+Previous work has only considered optimal convex estimation in regimes in which strict inequality does not occur \cite{Bean2013,advani2016statistical}.

-Our next assumption formalizes the prior knowledge on the empirical distribution of the coordinates of $\bbeta_0$ and the $\ell_2$-norm of the noise $\bw$. \begin{description} \item[Deterministic Signal and Noise (DSN)] \\ For each $p$ and $n$, where these belong to sequences satisfying the HDA assumption, we have deterministic parameter vector $\bbeta_0 \in \reals^p$ and noise vector $\bw \in \reals^n$.
+Precisely, we study these three quantities under a certain high-dimensional proportional asymptotics for model \eqref{linear-model}. \begin{description} \item[High Dimensional Asymptotics (HDA)] \\ The design matrix satisfies the following assumptions. \begin{itemize} \item The sample size and number of parameters $n,p \rightarrow \infty$ satisfy $n/p \rightarrow \delta \in (0,\infty)$, a fixed asymptotic aspect ratio. \item The matrix $\bX$ has entries $X_{ij}\stackrel{\mathrm{iid}}\sim\mathsf{N}(0,1)$. \end{itemize} \end{description} Further, we introduce two sets of assumptions on the unknown parameter $\bbeta_0$ and the the noise $\bw$. \begin{description} \item[Deterministic Signal and Noise (DSN)] \\ For each $p$ and $n$, we have deterministic parameter vector $\bbeta_0 \in \reals^p$ and noise vector $\bw \in \reals^n$.
 For some $\pi \in \cP_2(\reals)$ and $\sigma^2 \geq 0$, these satisfy

-\end{description} The choice of deterministic coefficients and deterministic noise is quite natural from a theoretical standpoint \cite{Bayati2015TheMatrices}: the only randomness remaining in the linear model (\ref{linear-model}) is in the design matrix $\bX$.
-A slightly different setting, in which the coordinates of $\bbeta_0$ are iid\ draws from $\pi$ (suitably rescaled), and the noise is random, will be considered in Section \ref{sec-stat-alg-cvx-gaps}.
-Under this random signal and noise model (and indeed for a significantly broader class of such models), the event (\ref{DSN-assumption}) holds almost surely, and hence we can transfer the results proved in the deterministic setting to that case as well.